Saturday, January 25, 2025

 Tuberculin Test:

-Clemens von Pirquet (1874 -1929) a professor in medicine at the University of Vienna, who discovered Serum sickness and Antigen- Antibody Reaction, developed a skin test using Koch's tuberculin, for the detection of TB infection.
-But the skin test was unreliable due to presence of contaninants.
+Clemens von Pirquet (1874 -1929) a professor in medicine at the University of Vienna, ( who discovered Serum sickness and Antigen-Antibody Reaction), developed a skin test using Koch's tuberculin, for the detection of TB infection.
+However, the skin test was unreliable due to the presence of contaminants.

-Charles Mantoux purified the tuberculin and reintroduced the skin test, PPD (purified protein derivative of tuberculin) in 1907 and named it Pirquet test but now it is known as Mantoux skin test used for detectiion TB infection.
+Charles Mantoux purified the tuberculin and reintroduced the skin test, PPD (purified protein derivative of tuberculin) in 1907 and named it the Pirquet test but now it is known as the Mantoux skin test used for detecting TB infection.

-People who has active tuberculosis, if they receive tuberculin or BCG vaccine, develop severe allergic skin reaction, the skin at the injection site become necrotic and ulcerates.
+People who have active tuberculosis, if they receive tuberculin or BCG vaccine, develop severe allergic skin reactions, the skin at the injection site becomes necrotic and ulcerates.
 This is known as Koch's phenomenon.

 Local Immunity:

-In his early days of his long carrier, Dr Koch conducted investigation of mitochondria function and discovered the Succinic acid in the cycle, what is known today as Krebs Cycle.
+In the early days of his long career, Dr Koch conducted the investigation of mitochondria function and discovered the Succinic acid in the cycle, what is known today as the Krebs Cycle.

-He also contributed in detecting cause of the following diseases -
+He also contributed to detecting the cause of the following diseases -

 Typhoid fever, Trypanosomiasis.
 Diphtheria, Syphilis, and Plague.